brentyi/tyro/README.md

-_dataclasses_ rather than general typed callables, but offer other features that you might find useful, such as registration for custom types (`pyrallis`), different approaches for serialization and config files (`tap`, `pyrallis`), simultaneous parsing of multiple dataclasses (`simple-parsing`), etc.
+_dataclasses_ rather than general typed callables, but offer other features that you might find useful, such as registration for custom types (`pyrallis`), different approaches for serialization and config files (`tap`, `pyrallis`), simultaneous parsing of multiple dataclasses (`simple-parsing`), etc. Pull requests are welcome if you're missing any of these. :slightly_smiling_face: